glion14/invenio-migration/README.md

 It migrates all metadata and files associated with each record.
 Performs checksum validation on all files uploaded to target repository and validates metadata against the source record.
 When all checks are satisfied it publishes the new record in `target repository`.

-Files checksum validation is only soft check, it will not stop the migration only log as warning.
+Uploaded files checksum validation is only **soft check**, meaning it will not stop the migration only log as warning.

 Validation on draft record metadata is a strict check and failing this validation will result in record not being published.

 Such failed draft is **not** deleted by this tool to allow for debugging and further investigation.

 > Please always test and verify your migration on sandbox/staging environment.